sambuddhac/MacroEnergy.jl/docs/src/User Guide/user_add_location.md

 }
 ```

 Alternatively, you can directly add names to the locations.json file.
-However, in the future the template functions will take care of additional steps for you, so we recommend using them whenever possible.
+However, in the future, the template functions will take care of additional steps so we recommend using them whenever possible.

 ## Adding Nodes to a Location